ogranada/tui-markup-renderer/README.md

 ## Planned features

+* Add documentation to use it.
+* Add render loop to simplify the code.
-* Add events to widgets
+* Add events to widgets.
-* Runtime template change
+* Runtime template change.